learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

 ## Summary

 Great job!
-You got quite some practice in on permutations and factorials, and were even able to use it to calculate probability.
-Now we'll move over to another concept in combinatorics: combinations.
+You got quite some practice with permutations and factorials, and were even able to use it to calculate probability.
+Now, we'll move over to another concept in combinatorics: combinations.